 - Research Dissertation Project or Research Experimental Project.

-Plus optional modules (the number dependent on credit requirements) from:
+Plus one or more (the number dependent on credit requirements) from:

 - Clinical Biochemistry